 - This is because our cells can get damaged over time.
-This damage can build up as we age, and can sometimes lead to cancer.
+This damage can then build up as we age, and can sometimes lead to cancer.

+The older we get, the more likely we are to develop cancer.
 Many people are surprised by this.

 Why does cancer risk increase with age?

 Often this damage can be fixed by our body.
-But sometimes this damage builds up and can cause cells to grow and multiple more than usual, causing cancer.
+But sometimes the damage builds up and can cause cells to grow and multiply more than usual, causing cancer.

-As we age, there’s more time for damage in our cells to build up, and more chance that some of this damage might eventually lead to cancer.
+As we age, there’s more time for damage in our cells to build up, and so more chance that some of this damage might eventually lead to cancer.

 Cancer Research UK.
 Cancer Incidence by Age. http://www.cancerresearchuk.org/health-professional/cancer-statistics/incidence/age#heading-Zero.
-[Accessed June 2018]
+[Accessed July 2021]

 Brown, K. F. et al. The fraction of cancer attributable to modifiable risk factors in England, Wales, Scotland, Northern Ireland, and the United Kingdom in 2015.
 Br.
 J. Cancer.
 118, 1130–1141 (2018).

 Cancer Analysis Team Office of National Statistics.
-Cancer Registration Statistics, England, 2016.2018:1-22. https://www.ons.gov.uk/peoplepopulationandcommunity/healthandsocialcare/conditionsanddiseases/datasets/cancerregistrationstatisticscancerregistrationstatisticsengland [Accessed June 2018]
+Cancer Registration Statistics, England, 2017 https://www.ons.gov.uk/peoplepopulationandcommunity/healthandsocialcare/conditionsanddiseases/datasets/cancerregistrationstatisticscancerregistrationstatisticsengland [Accessed July 2021]